Sugar, specifically added sugar, is sneaky. So sneaky, in fact, that hidden sugar in foods often comes from items you’d least expect.

 The hidden sugar: Just like condiments and sauces, salad dressings can be sources of hidden sugars in foods (namely, salads) and possibly sabotage our healthiest intentions.
 Check the label, especially for sweet salad dressings like French, fruit-flavored vinaigrettes, and cole slaw dressing which has 6-8 grams of sugar per 2 tablespoons.
 Plus, the small serving size makes it easy to overdo!

 The Freshly fix: For an easy dressing without the sugar, whisk together vinegar or lemon juice with dijon mustard and extra virgin olive oil.
 Experiment with herbs like parsley and basil for an Italian flare, or oregano for a Greek-style dressing.
 Add minced garlic or shallots for extra flavor.

 The hidden sugar: Frozen yogurt seems to carry a “health halo” because it can be lower in fat and calories than ice cream.
 But opting for fro-yo can even have more sugar than other frozen treats.
 A half cup of fro-yo can have 17g of sugar—and keep in mind that most fro-yo cups and cones hold much more than just the one serving.

 The Freshly fix: When you need a sweet treat, by all means, enjoy it.
-For all those other times, satisfy your craving with banana “nice” cream: Add frozen banana slices to a food processor with 100% pure cacao and a small amount of your favorite unsweetened milk, blend until smooth
+For all those other times, satisfy your craving and side-step added sugar with banana “nice” cream: Add frozen banana slices to a food processor with 100% pure cacao and a small amount of your favorite unsweetened milk, blend until smooth.

 Freshly delivers healthy, chef-developed meals weekly to make eating well easy and delicious.
 Check out our rotating menu.